SIakovlev/CarND_Term1_P2/writeup_template.md

 ![alt text][image3]

 The augmented dataset can be obtained in two ways:
 * Nonbalanced set augmentation.
-I randomly apply transformations listed above to each element of the original dataset and stack them together (function `set_augment`).
+I randomly apply the transformations listed above to each element of the original dataset and stack them together (function `set_augment`).
 The augmented dataset contains two times more images than the original one, i.e. its shape`(69598, 32, 32, 3)` and has the same distribution of sign images across the sign types.
 * Balanced set augmentation (`set_augment_balanced`), i.e. transformations applied to the images of each class in such a way that the augmented set has uniform distribution of images across the classes.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|